 The kettle hummed, longer than usual, then spoke up.
 “Allen, it’s okay, it’s completely natural to be angry at Ryan Davis.
 I wish I could help you more.”

 The kettle pinged.
-“Allen, at least your water is now ready.
+“Allen, at least now your water is ready.
 Please enjoy.”

 “Thanks.”

-“Well, I could help, Allen.”
+“Well, I could help, Allen,” said the kettle.

 “Help me work, you mean?”